gianlazz/gianlazz.github.io/_drafts/_posts/indoor-high-efficiency-urban-farming-gardening-solutions.md

 <span class="image right"><img src="{{ "/uploads/2018/03/05/20180304_184135.jpg" | absolute_url }}" alt="" /></span>

-Over the course of writing and researching this subject I spent hours research products and solutions online.
-I found countless products, techniques and potential routes to take.
-One thing that I found in common was though that anything that looked remotely high yield or aesthetically pleasing, (let alone both) came at quite a price premium.
+Over the course of writing and researching this subject I spent hours scouring products and solutions online.
+I found countless options, techniques and potential routes to take.
+One thing that I found in common though with anything that looked remotely high yield or aesthetically pleasing, (let alone both) came at quite a price premium.
 Also the amount of options really left me as a newcomer initially very confused and overwhelmed with all of the options.

  Most of the ones that I liked the look of, based on the yield, energy commitment, maintenance and reviews typically came in at many hundreds of dollars.

 For a period I thought the Ikea Vaxer Hydroponic setup in the cover image of this post might've been the perfect option though it's only available in the UK and from what I've read doesn't necessarily perform that well.